 Security is becoming more holistic, also looking at the human aspect and all elements in a changing security perimeter.
 But most of all: security is becoming more pro-active and technologies to predict cyberattacks before they even happen are in high demand.
 What do they use: indeed, artificial intelligence, not in the ‘big overlapping’ AI sense but in detecting patterns in data and acting upon this data.

-Cognitive and the age of data and analytics
+Cognitive and artificial intelligence in the age of data and analytics

 AI and cognitive aren’t just present in that innovation accelerator layer.
 It is, as said, also very present in the four pillars of the third platform that are driving and enabling digital transformationjust as they changed the ways we, businesses and consumers, behave, work and innovate.

 We already mentioned Big Data in that context: ever more unstructured data.
 The solution: AI.
 Moreover Big Data as such isn’t the crux of the matter.
 For years we know that most of all Big Data Analytics matter.
 Turning data into outcomes knowledge, actions, insights etc. That analytics part is so important that IDC has called the Big Data pillar the Big Data/Analytics pillar.
 What is needed for these analytics?
 Indeed, again AI techniques.
 In fact, analytics is also what so-called cognitive systems are all about in a very high degree.

 The picture is clear.
 But what does it all mean in practice?
 Let’s use data again.

 In the end, the other pilars of the 3d platform and technologies driving digital transformation are a lot about data to.
 The cloud, mobility, social business and collaboration…

 We mentioned earlier how the data universe is exploding with unstructured data growing much and much faster than other data.
 This is, among others due to, mobile data traffic and the Internet of Things (see how it is all connected?).